Dental Implants Boston

 Understanding the Cost of Dental Implants

-Dental implants cost more than other options in tooth replacement, but they are certainly worth the investment.
-In fact, over time, they may end up costing you less than a traditional denture or crown and bridge, as these non-implant supported options will need to be replaced periodically as the bone structure weakens and wears away.
+Dental implants cost more than other options for tooth replacement, but they are certainly worth the investment.
+In fact, over time, they may end up costing you less than a traditional denture or crown and bridge, as these non-implant-supported options will need to be replaced periodically as the bone structure weakens and wears away.

 Dental Implant FAQs